-Fig 1 : Mean body weight of birds at different
+Fig 1 : Mean body weight of birds at different ages (weeks)

-Relatively lowerbodyweightswas observed in native birds and higher age at sexual maturity of improved varieties observed in studies may be attributed to the environmental reasons prevailed to the study area. no statistically significant differences were observed in the age at first egg laying among the three groups (Table 2).
+Relatively lower body weights were observed in native birds and higher age at sexual maturity of improved varieties observed in studies may be attributed to the environmental reasons prevailed to the study area.
+No statistically significant differences were observed in the age at first egg laying among the three groups (Table 2).
 This early sexual maturity, although not statistically significant, could translate to better lifetime productivity in field conditions if coupled with improved management practices.
 Mahapatra et al. (1988) reported that the age at sexual maturity in Kadaknath chicken was approximately 171 days, which is consistent with the maturity ages observed in the present study, particularly for improved breeds.
 In terms of egg characteristics, egg weight was found to be significantly higher (p < 0.05) in Vanaraja and CARI Nirbheek hens as compared to the local birds.
 This is an important trait, as higher egg weights are associated with better hatchability and chick vigor, which are crucial for sustainability in backyard poultry.
 The results of the present study are in consonance with the finding in Nirbheek by Malik and Singh (2010), in Gramapriya, Vanaraja and Miri type (Haunshi et al., 2009), in White Nicobari.
 Significant genetic variation for shape index in different breeds or strains was reported by Chatterjee et al. (2007).

-Table.2Averageageoffirstegg,egg production and egg weight
+Table.2 Average age at first egg,egg production and egg weight

-Parameters CariNirbheek Vanaraja Native bird
+Parameters CARINirbheek Vanaraja Native bird